How can we help you?

 2.Select the desired element from the list using the mouse or the keyboard:

-Left-click the element name with the mouse.
+Left-click the element line.

 The selected element will be added to the formula.